wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-publishing-a-cloud-service.md

 - **For development and testing purposes only:** The changes are made directly to the virtual machine where the web role is running.
 If this virtual machine has to be recycled, the changes are lost because the original package that you published is used to recreate the virtual machine for the role.
 You must republish your application to get the latest changes for the web role.

-- **Only web roles can be updated:** Worker roles can’t be updated.
-In addition, you can’t update the RoleEntryPoint in web role.cs.
+- **Only web roles can be updated:** Worker roles can't be updated.
+In addition, you can't update the RoleEntryPoint in web role.cs.

-- **Can only support a single instance of a web role:** You can’t have multiple instances of any web role in your deployment environment.
+- **Can only support a single instance of a web role:** You can't have multiple instances of any web role in your deployment environment.
 However, multiple web roles each with only one instance are supported.

-- **You must enable remote desktop connections:** This is required so that Web Deploy can use the user and password to connect to the virtual machine to deploy the changes to the server that’s running Internet Information Services (IIS).
+- **You must enable remote desktop connections:** This is required so that Web Deploy can use the user and password to connect to the virtual machine to deploy the changes to the server that's running Internet Information Services (IIS).
 In addition, you might need to connect to the virtual machine to add a trusted certificate to IIS on this virtual machine.
 (This ensures that the remote connection for IIS that is used by Web Deploy is secure.)

 The following procedure assumes that you are using the **Publish Azure Application** wizard.